nand2mario/snestang/README.md

 ## Development

-I am developing with Gowin IDE 1.9.9 Pro version (not the EDU version).
+I am developing with Gowin IDE 1.9.10_03 Pro version (not the EDU version).
 It requires a free license.
-Just open the project file snestang_primer25k.gprj.
+Just open the project file snestang_console60k.gprj.
+The release files are built with `buildall.bat`.

 Read the updated [design notes](doc/design.md) to understand the code or to add features.